chainstack/docs/docs/operations/multichain/default-addresses.md

+---
+meta:
+  - name: description
+    content: Learn about the default wallet addresses created with your MultiChain nodes and how to view them.
+  - name: keywords
+    content: multichain node default address key
+---

 # Default addresses

 You can view the default wallet addresses of each of your MultiChain node.
 See [View node access and credentials](/platform/view-node-access-and-credentials).